 Clean your hands often with soap and water or use an alcohol-based hand rub (sanitizer); do not share personal items; cover your wounds or cuts with clean, dry bandages until healed; and wash used sheets, towels, and clothes with warm water and laundry detergent.
-The spread of MRSA can be prevented in healthcare settings through adherence to infection control measures such as contact precautions, careful cleaning of patient rooms and medical equipment, and good hand hygiene by physicians, nursing staff, and other healthcare providers.
+The spread of MRSA can be prevented in healthcare settings through adherence to infection prevention and control measures such as contact precautions, careful cleaning of patient rooms and medical equipment, and good hand hygiene by physicians, nursing staff, and other healthcare providers.

-^{} One health authority modified data collection and reporting for MRSA surveillance from Q1 of 2019/20 and onwards, such that only the cases of healthcare-associated MRSA that were associated with the facilities in their health authority were reported to PICNet.
+^{} A health authority modified reporting of MRSA surveillance data to PICNet from Q1 of 2019/20 and onwards, such that only the MRSA cases that were associated with the facilities in their health authority were reported to PICNet.
 The changes have no effect on the number and rate of MRSA associated with the reporting facility, however it may affect the total MRSA cases reported.